 - A102001 Heritage Poster or Flat Exhibit.
 Entries may be pictures, posters, items, etc. that depict family heritage.
 Exhibits must be supported by a written explanation. - A102002 Family Genealogy/History Notebook Include pedigree charts/family group sheets, with documentation beyond two-three generations of one family line, expanding each year. - A102003 Local History Scrapbook/Notebook that depicts history of local community or Nebraska that helps youth appreciate their heritage. - A102004 Framed Family Groupings (or individuals) of pictures showing family history.
 Pictures must be supported by a written explanation. - A102005 Other Exhibits depicting the heritage of the member's family or community.
 Exhibit must be supported by a written explanation.
 May include biographical album of themselves or another family member, family cookbooks, etc. - 4-H History Scrapbook relating 4-H history of local club or county.
-Must be work of individual 4-H'er no club project. - A102007 4-H History Poster relating 4-H history of local club or county or individual. - A102008 Story or Illustration about a historical event. - A102009 Book Review about local, Nebraska or regional history. - A102010 Other Historical Exhibits attach an explanation of historical importance. - A102011 Exhibit depicting the importance of a community or Nebraska historic landmark. - A102012 Community Report documenting something of historical significance from past to present. - A102013 Historic Collection displayed securely & attractively in a container no larger than 22" x 28"). - A102014 Video/DVD or Slide/Tape Documentary of a family or a community event.
-Must be produced and edited by 4-H member. - A102015 4-H Club/County Scrapbook relating 4-H history of local club or county compiled by club historian. - A102016 4-H Member Scrapbook relating to individual 4-H members' 4-H history. - A102017 Special Events Scrapbook relating to a 4-H special event, such as 4-H Congress, CWF or a personal or family special event, such as a trip.
+Must be work of individual 4-H'er no club project. - A102007 4-H History Poster relating 4-H history of local club or county or individual. - A102008 Story or Illustration about a historical event. - A102009 Book Review about local, Nebraska or regional history. - A102010 Other Historical Exhibits attach an explanation of historical importance. - A101011 Family Traditions Book Exhibitor scrapbook depicting family traditions of the past. - A102012 Family Traditions Exhibit Story or illustration of a family tradition or event.
+Exhibits must be supported by a written explanation. - 4-H Club/County Scrapbook relating 4-H history of local club or county compiled by club historian. - A102014 4-H Member Scrapbook relating to individual 4-H members' 4-H history. - A102015 Special Events Scrapbook relating to a 4-H special event, such as 4-H Congress, CWF or a personal or family special event, such as a trip, family reunion, etc.

-DEPARTMENT B - COMMUNICATION & EXPRESSIVE ARTS

-MUSIC-NOT ELIGIBLE FOR STATE FAIR
+DEPARTMENT B - COMMUNICATION & EXPRESSIVE ARTS MUSIC-NOT ELIGIBLE FOR STATE FAIR